-In the case of motor carriers, only the process agent can file the BOC-3 and the filing must be made online.
-However, if you’re a broker or freight forwarder without commercial vehicles you can file the BOC-3 form yourself as a paper copy.
+In the case of motor carriers, only the process agent can file the BOC-3, and the filing must be made online.
+A broker or freight forwarder without commercial vehicles may file Form BOC-3 on their own behalf.

 When you file your BOC-3 form via the FMCSA website, expect to provide the following information:

 - Full name and address of carrier (or broker or freight forwarder)

 - The person authorized to sign and that person’s title

 - The name of the SOP agent and the street address for each state, listed individually or as a blanket designation.
 A blanket designation is the naming of one association or corporation on file with the FMCSA who will act as the applicant’s process agent for every state and the District of Colombia.

 It is required to submit the BOC-3 form within 90 days from the date the Operating Authority application was published in the FMCSA Register.
 Failing to meet this deadline will lead to the dismissal of the Operating Authority application and forfeiture of the application fee.

 What is a BOC-3 process agent (or FMCSA agent)?

 Before a BOC-3 can be filed, you must first designate a service of process agent, also known as an “FMCSA agent”, who resides in all states where you do business.

 An SOP agent or process agent is essentially an individual or business organization appointed by your business who is authorized to receive legal documents on the principal’s behalf.
 A process agent must be physically located in each state in which you are authorized to operate and be available at that address during normal business hours.